 A landlord is allowed to evict a tenant for failing to pay rent on time.

-According to Oklahoma law, rent is considered late the day after it’s due; grace periods, if any, are addressed in the lease/rental agreement.
+According to Oklahoma law, rent is considered late the day after it’s due; grace periods, if any, are addressed in the lease or rental agreement.

-Once rent is past due, the landlord must provide tenants with a 5-Day Notice to Pay if the landlord wants to file an eviction action with the court.
-This notice gives the tenant the option to pay the past due amount in full within 5 days in order to avoid eviction.
+- Tenancy Less Than Three Months – If a tenant resides on the rental property less than three months and rent is past due, the landlord must provide tenants with a 5-Day Notice to Pay.
+This notice gives the tenant the option to pay the past due amount in full within five days in order to avoid eviction.

 If the tenant does not pay the rent due by the end of the notice period and remains on the property, the landlord may proceed with the eviction process.